-Until December 28, 2020, the HSBC World Elite MasterCard is offering an outstanding welcome bonus of 100,000–130,000 HSBC Rewards points, depending on where you live in Canada:
+Until January 31, 2022, the HSBC World Elite MasterCard is offering an outstanding welcome bonus of 100,000 or 130,000 HSBC Rewards points, for non-Quebecers or Quebecers respectively.

-In this post, I wanted to go over some of the finer details on the logistics of redeeming HSBC Rewards points, as well as some of the best redemption possibilities for using your stash of HSBC Rewards points to unlock the best value.
+In this article, I wanted to go over some of the finer details on the logistics of redeeming 100,000+ HSBC Rewards points, as well as some of the best redemption possibilities for using your stash of HSBC Rewards points to unlock the best value.

 Key Things to Know About Redeeming HSBC Rewards Points